 (1) Studies in Language & Literature English A Literature

 English A Language & Literature

 Chinese A Literature

 Chinese A Language & Literature

 (2) Language Acquisition English B (HL only)

-French ab initio (as a third language and SL only)
+French ab initio (SL only)

-Spanish ab initio (as a third language and SL only)
+Spanish ab initio (SL only)

 Or another Group 1 language

 (3) Individuals and Societies Business Management

+Digital Society

 Economics

 Geography

 History

 (4) Experimental Sciences Biology

 Chemistry

+Computer Science

 Design Technology

 Physics

 (5) Mathematics Mathematics: Analysis and Approaches

 Mathematics: Application and Interpretation

 (6) The Arts Music

 Visual Arts

+Theatre

 Or another Group 1, 2, 3, or 4 subject

 CORE (taken by all students) Theory of Knowledge

 Extended Essay

 Creativity, Activity and Service (CAS)

 Note that students are not allowed to take the same language for literature, language and literature, language B and/or language ab initio.
 PLKCKY is a bilingual school with a strong emphasis in Chinese and English.
-All students are expected to study both languages in IBDP and ab initio course should be taken as a third language unless special permission has been given by the IB Diploma Coordinator.
+Students are encouraged to study both languages in IBDP.
+Students who wish to study French or Spanish ab initio must be beginners (i.e. no prior experience of education in the language, other than our Y6-8 foreign language classes).